Best Meal Kits in Toronto – Top 4 Services Ranked and Reviewed

 Apply discount

-In Toronto, Factor stands out for one key reason: no cooking required.
-Unlike traditional meal kits that ask you to chop, sauté, and clean up afterward, Factor delivers fully prepared meals—just heat and eat.
-The menu is designed around specific dietary needs, including Keto, Calorie Smart (meals under 550 calories), Vegan & Veggie, Protein+, and a general Chef’s Choice track.
+In Toronto, Factor earns its place for one reason: no cooking required.
+Unlike traditional meal kits that ask you to chop, sauté, and clean up afterward, Factor delivers fully prepared meals, just heat and eat.
+If you want to compare the wider landscape of no-cook options, the best prepared meal delivery services in Canada covers more ground.
+The menu is designed around specific dietary needs, including Keto, Calorie Smart (meals under 550 calories), Vegan & Veggie, Protein+, a newer GLP-1 Balance line for anyone eating around weight-loss medication, and a general Chef’s Choice track.
 It’s particularly useful for those tracking macros, managing dietary goals, or simply too busy to cook.

 But convenience comes with a price tag.
 In Toronto, a 10-meal box costs around $134.90, which works out to $13.49 per meal.
 Ordering 12 meals drops that slightly to $12.99 per serving.
 Smaller plans edge closer to $14.50 per meal, putting Factor in the premium category.
 Compared to services like Chefs Plate or HelloFresh, which involve some light cooking but cost significantly less, the difference is clear: you’re paying for time and zero effort.

-Meals arrive fresh and never frozen, in insulated packaging that holds up well in Toronto’s variable weather.
-Delivery is generally reliable across the GTA.
-The food itself earns strong marks for flavor and portion control, though texture can suffer slightly after microwaving—especially with vegetables.
+Meals arrive chilled rather than frozen, in insulated packaging that holds up well across Toronto’s swing of seasons.
+Delivery is generally reliable across the GTA, downtown condos to the suburbs, and you can flag a buzzer code or lobby drop-off so a chilled box is not left in the open.
+The food itself earns strong marks for flavor and portion control, though texture can suffer slightly after microwaving, especially with vegetables.
+I learned to heat the proteins and sides separately rather than nuking the whole tray, which keeps the greens from going limp.
 The vegan menu is somewhat limited, and reviews are mixed on customer support.
 Some users report smooth experiences, while others mention billing or delivery mishaps.
 Still, for professionals or anyone juggling a packed schedule, Factor offers a high-quality, no-prep meal solution that feels more like personal catering than a typical meal kit.

 How to Choose the Right Meal Kit in Toronto

-With so many options, the best meal kit for you depends on your budget, diet, and routine.
+The right meal kit for you comes down to budget, diet, and routine.
 Here are the main points to help you narrow it down:

 1. Set Your Budget